Scalable couplings for the random walk Metropolis algorithm: Proofs

-The final part of the proof extends the convergence of the infintesimals \eqref{eqn:thm1-pf} to the weak convergence of the stochastic processes.
-Since $h \in \mathcal{C}_c^{\infty}(\mathcal{S})$, we can instead take the supremum in \eqref{eqn:thm1-pf} over the whole of $\mathcal{S}$.
-Moreover, $\mathcal{C}_c^{\infty}(\mathcal{S})$ is a core for $G$, so the limit \eqref{eqn:thm1-pf} is equivalent to point $(i)$ of \citet[Theorem 17.28]{kallenberg2021foundations}.
-Point $(iv)$ of the same theorem takes us from the convergence of the infinitesimal generator to the weak convergence of the process.
-This completes the proof.
+The final part of the proof promotes the convergence of the infintesimals $G^{(d)} \to G$ to the weak convergence of the stochastic processes $W^{(d)} \implies w$.
+Since $\mathcal{C}^{\infty}$ is a core for the generator $G$, the limit~\eqref{eqn:thm1-pf} is equivalent to point (i) of \citet[Theorem 17.28]{kallenberg2021foundations}.
+Point (iv) of the same theorem concludes the proof.

-\subsection{Proof of Proposition~\ref{prop:limiting-ode-fp-stable}}
+\subsection{Proof of Proposition~\ref{prop:fixedpoint-stdgauss}}